jonnybravo7666/recon-script/README.md

     git clone https://github.com/jonnybravo7666/recon-script.git

+# Prerequisite
-- To use this tool you have to install few other tools like subfinder, assetfinder, findomain and httpx-toolkit .
+- To use this tool you have to install few other tools like subfinder, assetfinder, findomain and httpx-toolkit.

 # Subfinder
 - Subfinder tool requires go1.20 to install successfully.
 Run the following command to install the latest version: